MiKoMW/R250Project/README.md

-# Code for R250 Mini Project :An Empirical Comparison on Imitation Learning and Reinforcement Learning for Dialogue Response Generation
+# Code for R250 Mini Project

+An Empirical Comparison on Imitation Learning and Reinforcement Learning for Dialogue Response Generation

 The code in this repository is largely borrowed from: https://github.com/wyu-du/Reinforce-Paraphrase-Generation and https://github.com/andy194673/nlg-sclstm-multiwoz